Kyushu University: Kyushu University Hospital

-Kyushu University Hospital, with historical roots in the 1867 Sanseikan established by the Kuroda Clan, evolved significantly over time.
+Kyushu University Hospital has historical roots in the 1867 Sanseikan established by the Kuroda Clan.
 Initially a clinic for a medical institution, it became affiliated with the Fukuoka Prefectural Medical School in 1879.
 In 1903, it became associated with the newly formed Fukuoka Medical College, a branch of Kyoto Imperial University.
 The establishment of Kyushu Imperial University in 1911 brought the hospital under its Faculty of Medicine.
 Post-World War II reforms in 1947 led to its rebranding as the Kyushu University Faculty of Medical Sciences Affiliated Hospital, incorporating various departments, including dental science.
-The hospital underwent further transformations, merging in 2003 with hospitals from the Faculty of Dental Science and Medical Institute of Bioregulation to form the current Kyushu University Hospital.
+The hospital merged in 2003 with hospitals from the Faculty of Dental Science and Medical Institute of Bioregulation to form the current Kyushu University Hospital.

-The hospital's history also includes a dark chapter in 1945, involving fatal and torturous medical experiments including live dissection on American POWs by the university's medical faculty, resulting in war crimes convictions.
+The hospital's history also includes fatal and torturous medical experiments including live dissection on American POWs by the university's medical faculty in 1945, resulting in war crimes convictions.